PhilippeDrouillon/Impact101Brussels/README.md

-## Welcome to Impact 101
+## Welcome to the Impact 101 Handbook
-### What is the purpose of this Repository?

-Do you want to edit this repository ?
-Quick Markdown guide [here](https://guides.github.com/features/mastering-markdown)
+The Impact 101 handbook is a constantly evolving document that reflects how Impact 101 works and adapts.

+In other words, it is the Impact 101's Constitution and ground rules described as follow :

+* Purpose
+* Minimal Viable Structure
+* Culture & Values
+* The Value we add
+* Roles & Accountabilities
+* How we operate
+* Tools
+* Governance update